 The injured pedestrian needs a trained advocate as soon after the crash as possible.
 The injured or deceased pedestrian’s family, friends or significant other can help retain legal counsel.
 Once retained, counsel can identify and interview witnesses and visit the scene to collect critical evidence, such as pieces of clothing, personal effects or a broken flashlight being carried by the injured person when struck, which are not found by the police during their on-scene investigation.
 Early investigation and collection of evidence can make the difference between a crash where no one can really say what happened and one where the pedestrian can obtain justice and compensation.
 That’s true because the injured pedestrian, as plaintiff in any legal action, has the burden of proof to show who was at fault.

 Several types of insurance benefits are available to pedestrians injured or killed by motor vehicle crashes.
 For pedestrians who carry automobile coverage there are medical payment and wage loss benefits that are “no fault."
 In all cases, the pedestrian should look to the driver’s insurance company for compensation for economic and non-economic or pain and suffering damages.
 The driver’s carrier may also pay for medical expenses and wage loss on a no fault basis under Personal Injury Protection (PIP) coverage.

-Our law firm knows the Oregon pedestrian law inside and out, and we support organizations like Oregon Walks (formerly the Willamette Pedestrian Coalition), Families for Safe Streets and the Bicycle Transportation Alliance in their efforts to make the streets safer for persons on foot.
+Our firm knows Oregon pedestrian law inside and out, and we work consistently with community organizations to advance pedestrians’ rights.
+We actively support Oregon Walks (formerly the Willamette Pedestrian Coalition), Families for Safe Streets and the Street Trust (formerly the BTA), in their efforts to make the streets safer for persons on foot.